AlibabaCloudDocs/ecs/intl.en-US/API Reference/Regions/DescribeZones.md

 # DescribeZones

-You can call this operation to query zones in a specified region.
+You can call this operation to query zones in a region.

 ## Description

-Calling this operation only returns a list of zones and some resource inventory information related to each zone.
+When you call this operation, only a list of zones and some resource information related to each zone is returned.
 If you want to query instance types and disk categories that are available for purchase in a specified zone, we recommend that you call the [DescribeAvailableResource](~~66186~~) operation.

 ## Debugging